Celery - Red Giant - 2RW18 has been added to your order

 Details Epazote, once cultivated on a large scale as a medicinal herb, is now grown in few herb gardens.
 A roadside weed in much of North America and central and southern Europe, its herbal uses are barely recognized today outside its native Mexico and South America.

 Various native peoples in the American and Mexican West today drink epazote tea or eat the plant to facilitate childbirth and ease painful menstruation as well as to expel worms and relieve gastrointestinal disorders (some of which might be brought on by the worms).
-Epazote leaves also have been poulticed on arthritic joints, athlete’s foot, and insect bites.
+Epazote leaves can be poulticed on arthritic joints, athlete’s foot, and insect bites.

 Botanical name Dysphania ambrosioides